loader image

 1 + (total level of character)/4 (rounded up)

-CHARACTER ADVANCEMENT TABLE
+THE CHARACTER ADVANCEMENT TABLE

-Proficiency Bonus (PB) in D&D 5e
+Proficiency Bonus (PB) in DnD 5e according to level

 Even though it adds more unpredictability to your game (if you decide to use your system, your saving throws can be really hard or really easy), it can often lead to chaos and time expenses.